ESIPFed/SummerMeeting2015/README.md

 ESIP Summer Meeting
 =======

-This is the logistical home for the upcoming [ESIP Summer Meeting](http://commons.esipfed.org/2015SummerMeeting).
+This is the collaborative space for the upcoming [ESIP Summer Meeting](http://commons.esipfed.org/2015SummerMeeting).

 Tweeting and Social Media
 ===